NimblePros/eShopOnNServiceBus/README.md

 This project includes a `.devcontainer` folder with a [dev container configuration](https://containers.dev/), which lets you use a container as a full-featured dev environment.

 You can use the dev container to build and run the app without needing to install any of its tools locally.
-You can work in GitHub Codespaces or the VS Code Dev Containers extension.
+You can work in GitHub Codespaces or the VS Code Dev Containers extension!

 Learn more about using the dev container in [eShopOnWeb's dev container readme](/.devcontainer/devcontainerreadme.md).